I. Reliability Fundamentals (29 questions)

 1. Risk management techniques

-- Use risk management tools and processes to identify, document, and track concerns.
-Identify and prioritize safety, economic, performance, and customer satisfaction concerns utilizing an appropriate risk management framework.
-(Analyze)
+- Use risk management tools and processes to identify, document, and monitor environmental, liability, and security concerns.
+Incorporate methodologies such as pdiagrams to discern potential failure modes and use cases to conceptualize different real-world scenarios and interactions.
+Evaluate and prioritize risks related to safety, economics, performance, and customer satisfaction.
+Address these risks within an appropriate risk management framework.
+(Evaluate)

-- Identify the various types of risks, including technical, scheduling, safety, and financial, and describe their relationship to reliability.
+- Examine the various types of operational risks (e.g., technical, scheduling, safety, and environmental), strategic risks (e.g., brand, reputation, stakeholder, and regulatory compliance), financial risks, cybersecurity risks, and analytical risks (e.g., informed and inherent) and their relationship to reliability.
 (Analyze)

 |